CS 725/825 Computer Networks, IT 725 Network Technology

 Programming assignment:

-The source code for this part of the assignment plus brief instructions on how to run the code in the README.md must be committed to the course Git repository (see instructions).
+2. Commit the source code to your course Git repository (see instructions).
+Add brief instructions on how to compile/run the code to the assignment's README.md.
 Do not commit data, graphs, documents, etc. into the repository.
+Don't forget to tag the commit as a2.

 Submission instructions: